Shreshta001/Shreshta001/README.md

 - 😄 Pronouns: She/Her (Also SSM is fine to go with 😅)
 - ⚡ Fun fact:
   -One to quote is I'm really passionate about the things if I determine to achieve but if not really the opposite might be !!!

   -Two is that people believe I'm an extrovert but that's not the case : I'm a true ambivert , People who know me believe I'm high level extrovert , on the other hand people who don't know me belive the opposite I feel so😅

-  -Three I do like drawing Ganeshas and also have huge urge to master my drawing skills -Enough for now as I find some fact funny about me surely gonna update this
+  -Three I do like drawing Ganeshas and also have huge urge to master my drawing skills

+  -Enough for now as and when I find some fact funny about me surely gonna update this

     This is SSM signing off
     Hope so You hadn't had your 1 min wasted and found a bit interesting to know me !!!